-I. PURPOSE AND SCOPE.
-This Detention Standard protects detainees, staff, contractors, and volunteers from harm and contributes to orderly facility operations by maintaining control of tools, culinary utensils, and medical and dental instruments, equipment, and supplies.
+This detention standard protects detainees, staff, contractors and volunteers from harm and contributes to orderly facility operations by maintaining control of tools, culinary utensils and medical and dental instruments, equipment and supplies.

-It applies to the following types of facilities housing DRO detainees:
+This detention standard applies to the following types of facilities housing ERO detainees:

 - Service Processing Centers (SPCs);

-- Contract Detention Facilities (CDFs); and
+- Contract Detention Facilities (CDFs);

+and

-- State or local government facilities used by DRO through Intergovernmental Service Agreements (IGSAs) to hold detainees for more than 72 hours.
+- State or local government facilities used by ERO through Intergovernmental Service Agreements (IGSAs) to hold detainees for more than 72 hours.

 Procedures in italics are specifically required for SPCs and CDFs.
-IGSAs must conform to these procedures or adopt, adapt or establish alternatives, provided they meet or exceed the intent represented by these procedures.
+IGSA facilities must conform to these procedures or adopt, adapt or establish alternatives, provided they meet or exceed the intent represented by these procedures.